Adam Siao Him Fa: 2017–2018 season

-In September 2017, Siao Him Fa began training under Brian Joubert at the 2007 World champion's skating club in Poitiers, France.
+In September 2017, Siao Him Fa began training under Brian Joubert at the 2007 World champion's skating club in Poitiers.
 He finished ninth at both of his JGP assignments.
 After placing fourth on the senior level at the French Championships in December 2017, he took silver at the junior event in February 2018.
 In March, he qualified for the final segment at the 2018 World Junior Championships; he ranked sixteenth in the short program, nineteenth in the free skate, and seventeenth overall at the event in Sofia, Bulgaria.

 2018–2019 season

-Competing in the 2018 JGP series, Siao Him Fa took bronze in Richmond, British Columbia, Canada, and then gold in Yerevan, Armenia.
+Competing in the 2018 JGP series, Siao Him Fa took bronze in Richmond, Canada, and then gold in Yerevan, Armenia.
 Due to his results, he qualified to the JGP Final in Vancouver, Canada.
 He placed fourth at the Final, setting new personal bests in the free skate and total score.
 He won the silver medal at the 2019 French Figure Skating Championships.

 Competing at his first European Championships, Siao Him Fa finished in twelfth place, setting three new personal bests in the process.
 At the 2019 World Junior Championships, he placed eighth in the short program with a clean skate, and another new personal best.

 2019–2020 season

 Dogged by injury in the fall, Siao Him Fa did not repeat his earlier success on the Junior Grand Prix, finishing off the podium at both of his events.
 In October, he stood on his first ISU Challenger Series podium, taking bronze at the 2019 CS Ice Star.
 He repeated as French national silver medalist and national junior champion.

 In January, Siao Him Fa competed at the 2020 European Championships in Graz, Austria.
-He was on the verge of not qualifying to the free skate after a poor performance in the short program, but unexpectedly made it in as the twenty-fourth and last to qualify after fellow Frenchman Kévin Aymoz failed to qualify despite previously being considered a favourite for the European men's title.
+He was on the verge of not qualifying to the free skate after a poor performance in the short program, but unexpectedly made it in as the twenty-fourth and last to qualify after fellow Frenchman Kévin Aymoz failed to qualify despite previously being considered a favorite for the European men's title.
 He performed much better in the free skate, landing three quadruple jumps to place sixth in the segment and rising to eleventh place overall.
 He concluded his season with a seventh-place result at the 2020 World Junior Championships in Tallinn, Estonia.

 Siao Him Fa announced a coaching change on 28 May 2020, deciding to join Laurent Depouilly in Courbevoie.